 Computer science is the foundation of 21st century technology.
 From movies to music, from automobiles to virtual zones, computer scientists create the technology that empowers society.
 Computer science is problem solving.
 The computer scientist is a person who is concerned with creating computer systems, with an emphasis on software, which will assist other people in solving problems.
 The computer scientist is proficient with current software applications and hardware technologies; however, more importantly, the computer scientist possesses a deep understanding of the concepts underlying current computer technology.
 The computer scientist is chiefly concerned with algorithms general methods of solving problems.
-Computer scientists must be creative; they must be able to discover innovative ways to apply problemsolving techniques to new and diverse situations.
+Computer scientists must be creative; they must be able to discover innovative ways to apply problem solving techniques to new and diverse situations.
 The computer science program offers a number of majors and minors in order to match student interests and abilities with meaningful vocations.
 See www.cuw.edu for the latest information on the Computer Science programs.
+Many CSC courses are offered in an online format via the web.
+Note that CUW offers graduate degrees in the Computer Science program also.